aleung/rest-node-https-proxy-interceptor/README.md

 ## Proxy

-to use this you need to have a proxy running, for example `squid`.
-Change the `url` accordingly!
+To use this you need to have a proxy running, for example `squid`.

 An online list of free SSL/HTTPS proxies can be found [here](https://www.sslproxies.org/)

+Set proxy address into `url`.
+If `url` is not provided, environment variable `HTTPS_PROXY` is used.

 ## Usage